otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## High Level Overview

-The OTRv4 Prekey Server specification defines a way by which parties can publish and store user profiles, prekey profiles and prekey messages, and retrieve prekey ensembles from an untrusted Prekey Server.
-A Prekey ensemble contains the publisher's User Profile, the publisher's Prekey Profile and two one-time use ephemeral public prekey values (denoted a prekey message), as defined in the OTRv4 specification [\[1\]](#references).
-These prekey ensembles are used for starting offline conversations.
+The OTRv4 Prekey Server specification defines a way by which parties can publish and store User Profiles, Prekey Profiles and Prekey Messages, and retrieve Prekey Ensembles from an untrusted Prekey Server.
+A Prekey Ensemble contains the publisher's User Profile, the publisher's Prekey Profile and two one-time use ephemeral public prekey values (denoted a Prekey Message), as defined in the OTRv4 specification [\[1\]](#references).
+These Prekey Ensembles are used for starting offline conversations.

-OTRv4 specification defines a non-interactive DAKE, which is derived from the XZDH protocol.
-This DAKE begins when Alice, who wants to initiate an offline conversation with Bob, asks an untrusted Prekey Server for Bob's prekey ensembles.
-The values for the prekeys ensembles have previously been stored in the Prekey Server by a request from Bob.
+The OTRv4 specification defines a non-interactive DAKE, which is derived from the XZDH protocol.
+This DAKE begins when Alice, who wants to initiate an offline conversation with Bob, asks an untrusted Prekey Server for a Prekey Ensemble for Bob.
+The values for the Prekeys Ensembles have previously been stored in the Prekey Server by a request from Bob.

 This document aims to describe how the untrusted Prekey Server can be used to